-THE NATIONAL E-GOVERNANCE PLAN AND REGISTERING THE POPULATION income-tax, company affairs, pension, passport, etc.), whose mode of delivery would change from manual to e-delivery (i.e. electronic delivery).
-The NeGP is purported to offer 'a seamless view of Government' and bring service delivery to the doorstep of the citizens.
-An official document on NeGP highlights two aspects of its approach: a centralised initiative and a decentralised implementation model, as it explains,
+The Unique Identity Project has its origin in the National e-Governance Plan (NeGP) adopted by the Government of India on May 2006.
+Under NeGP, 27 Mission Mode Projects (MMPs) have either been rolled out or are in the process of being rolling out.
+These MMPs are "high priority citizen services" offered by various government departments (like income-tax, company affairs, pension, passport, etc.), whose mode of delivery would change from manual to e-delivery (i.e. electronic delivery).
+The NeGP is purported to offer "a seamless view of Government" and bring service delivery to the doorstep of the citizens.
+An official document on NeGP highlights two aspects of its approach: a centralized initiative and a decentralized implementation model, as it explains,